tbarn/repLookup/README.md

 Kinda.
 I wouldn't personally give a stranger my address.
 A few things to know: The addresses and phone numbers are not being used for anything other than lookup.
 Be aware: Twilio will have a record of it in their logs though.

 **Why do I need to give an exact address and not just a zip code?**
-Sometimes a single zip code can be part of mutliple districts.
+Sometimes a single zip code can be part of multiple districts.
 For the most accurate results, latitude and longitude of addresses is being used for lookup.